staccelerator/sta-blog/_posts/2019-04-15-sto-weekly-review-8-14.04.2019.md

 description: >-
   Mauritius financial regulator issued guidelines on security token offerings.
-  In the document, the FSC declared that security tokens are considered digitally represented securities as defined in the Securities Act of 2005.
-As a consequence, when STOs are conducted in or from Mauritius, the offering is regulated by local security regulations, including the requirement for a prospectus.
+  In the document, the FSC declared that security tokens are considered digitally represented securities as defined in the Securities Act of 2005 - and other news of the week.
 date: 2019-04-15T10:28:35.327Z
 categories:
   - STO Weekly Reviews
-  - News
 image: /assets/images/sto-review-8-14.png
 ---
 #### Projects